Corey Gameiro: Brisbane Roar

 On 4 July 2017, Gamerio joined Brisbane Roar. and played his first game making his debut in a 2–0 preseason win over Sydney F.C. on 16 September 2017.
 Gameiro announced his delight at returning to football after 22 months saying “He [John Aloisi] was the one who put his hand out to me when I needed it.
-I really am so thankful and I won’t ever let him down because he didn’t let me down in my time of need".
+I really am so thankful and I won't ever let him down because he didn't let me down in my time of need".
 On 3 May 2018, Gameiro had his contract terminated by mutual consent by Brisbane Roar.

 Central Coast Mariners

 Following his release from Brisbane Roar, Gameiro signed a one-year deal with Central Coast Mariners on 8 May 2018.
 He was released by the club on 22 May 2019 and did not feature in a competitive match for the Mariners.

+Later career

+On17 June 2019, Gamerio joined NPL 2 club St George City.
+After some injuries, he joined APIA Leichhardt on 27 April 2021.
+He retired and joined Northbridge Bulls as the Technical Director, on 16 September 2021.

 International career

-Gameiro scored a hat-trick during the 2012 AFC U-19 Championship match against Jordan, securing a place at the U20 World Cup to be held in Turkey in June 2013.
+Gameiro represented Australia at U19 level at the 2012 AFC U-19 Championship in United Arab Emirates and scored a hat-trick during a match against Jordan, securing a place at the U20 World Cup to be held in Turkey in June 2013.
+He then represented Australia U20 at the 2013 FIFA U-20 World Cup in Turkey.